Become your own boss by starting a NEMT business

 - Anonymous

-Need further incentive or consideration?
 Ok, when was the last time you heard someone say, "I think I'm going start a NEMT business?"
 The fact of the matter is you probably haven't.
 It's just not a common business idea - which means the market isn't flooded with people stumbling over each other to launch a non-emergency medical transportation business.

 Contrast that with all the no-money-down real estate ventures and common online hoopla schemes.
 I'm highly confident either you or someone you know traveled down the no-money-down real estate road, considered going the Amazon seller routine, maybe even a multi-level marketing scam or two for seasoning?
 You get the idea.